Excelsior Rotterdam

-Excelsior Rotterdam, commonly known as Excelsior, is a Dutch professional football club based in Rotterdam, Netherlands.
-They play in the Eredivisie, the top tier of Dutch football from the 2022–23 season following promotion.
+Excelsior Rotterdam, commonly known as Excelsior, is a Dutch professional football club based in Rotterdam.
+They play in the Eredivisie, the top tier of the Dutch football league system, following promotion from the Eerste Divisie in the 2024–25 season.
 The club was founded on 23 July 1902 and was formerly known as "Rotterdamse Voetbal en Atletiek Vereniging Excelsior" (Rotterdam Football and Athletics Club Excelsior).
-Excelsior's home stadium is the Stadion Woudestein – for sponsorship reasons known as the Van Donge & De Roo Stadion – which has a capacity of about 4,500, one of the smallest stadiums hosting professional football in the Netherlands.
+Excelsior's home ground is Stadion Woudestein which has a capacity of about 4,500, one of the smallest stadiums hosting professional football in the Netherlands.

 History

 Early history

-Excelsior were officially formed on 23 July 1902 as Rotterdamse Voetbal en Atletiek Vereniging Excelsior (Rotterdam Football and Athletics Club Excelsior).
-However, the initial founders of the club, a group of close friends located in the Kralingen district of Rotterdam, were already playing their football matches together on the fields of the eighteenth century buitenplaats Woudesteyn.
+Excelsior was officially formed on 23 July 1902 as Rotterdamse Voetbal en Atletiek Vereniging Excelsior (Rotterdam Football and Athletics Club Excelsior).
+The initial founders of the club, a group of close friends located in the Kralingen district of Rotterdam, started playing football matches on the fields of the eighteenth century buitenplaats Woudesteyn.
 After the actual establishment of the club, the municipality officially gave permission to use the land.
 As football was still an elite sport at the beginning of the 20th century, Excelsior became one of the first working class clubs in the Netherlands.